melissadiep94/covid19-project/README.md

 * Team Members: Dasa Simova, Joshua Pohl, Melissa Diep, Shuchi Khandelwal, Paul Shelffo

 ## Project Description/Outline:
-* Our group wanted to analyze the # of Covid-19 cases in NJ by county, and the correlation that population size, # of hospitalizations, # of vaccinations, and age has had in the number of cases per NJ county.
+* Our team wanted to analyze the # of Covid-19 cases in NJ by county, and the correlation that population size, # of hospitalizations, # of vaccinations, and age has had in the number of cases per NJ county.

 ## Research Questions:
 1. What is the correlation between population size and # of cases?